CSCfi/csc-user-guide/docs/cloud/csc_notebooks/getting_started.md

 ### Custom images

 Check the [image sources in notebook-images repository.](https://github.com/CSCfi/notebook-images/tree/master/builds).
 If you can find a suitable image for your application in the list, you can skip this step.
-If you cannot find a suitable image for your intended application, you will need to create and publish your own custom image for notebooks.
+If you cannot find a suitable image for your intended application, you will need to create and publish your own custom image for notebooks:

 Requirements: